braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/ios/push_notifications.md

 ## Step 2 (Optional): Implement Automatic Push Integration

-#### Step 1: Configure Push Notifications
+#### Configure Push Notifications

 1. Follow the instructions in our [iOS Push Notification Configuration documentation][8] to configure Braze using a `.p8` or `.p12` file.

-#### Step 2: Enable Automatic Push Integration
+#### Enable Automatic Push Integration

-In the Unity Editor, open the Braze Configuration Settings by navigating to Braze > Braze Configuration.
+In the Unity Editor, open the Braze Configuration Settings by navigating to "Braze" > "Braze Configuration".

 ![enable push notification][24]